Musa-Hesenli/GameEtub/README.md

 and all the users' results is stored in Firebase.
 You just can download it and play with your friends
 <button><a href="https://github.com/Musa-Hesenli/GameEtub/raw/main/app-debug.apk" download>Download apk file</a></button>
 # Note
-If you download apk and try to test, sometimes fetching quizes may be failed, that is because I use Heroku for hosting backend, and heroku can't respond, so that is not app's bug
+If you download apk and try to test, sometimes fetching quizes may be failed, that is because I use Heroku for hosting backend of the application, and heroku can't respond sometimes, so that is not app's bug
 # Images
 <img width="300" src="/thumbs/1.png"/>&nbsp;
 <img width="300" src="/thumbs/2.png"/>&nbsp;